Darrell Henderson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Season Stats

-- This season Henderson has taken 149 carries for 688 yards (43 per game) and five touchdowns.
+- This season Henderson has 688 rushing yards (43.0 per game) on 149 carries with five touchdowns.

 - His team has run the ball 393 times this season, and he's handled 149 of those attempts (37.9%).

-- The Rams have thrown the ball in 59.4% of their plays from scrimmage this year while staying on the ground 40.6% of the time.
-This offensive attack ranks ninth in the NFL in points scored.
+- The Rams have run 59.4% passing plays and 40.6% rushing plays this season.
+They rank ninth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Henderson's matchup with the 49ers.